ykarikos/showroute/README.md

 - Combine a set of KML files
 - Show timestamps between KML `Placemark`s.
 - Figure out localized category names for other languages and map them to same icons.
+- Select best possible zoom level based on the coordinates.

 ## License